chaulapatrice/calendar-app/README.md

 python manage.py runserver
 ```

-First we need to set up Google Consent Screen and create Google OAuth2 credentials for a web application.
+Next we need to set up Google Consent Screen and create Google OAuth2 credentials for a web application.

 Follow the steps below to set up Google Consent Screen and create Google OAuth2 credentials